Director & Physiotherapist

 PhD (withdrawn) Bond University

 Pilates instructor (mat and equipment)

 Elizabeth has 15 years of industry experience in physiotherapy, exercise physiology and sports science.
 She completed her Masters of Physiotherapy at the University of Canberra and Masters of Sports Science at Bond University.
 Elizabeth discovered her passion for treatment of injuries and rehabilitation after many successful years delivering strength and conditioning training to personnel in the Australian Army and as Fitness Advisor to Australian Federal Police Operational Response Group.

 She takes a holistic approach to care; finding and treating the cause of symptoms to ensure the best long-term outcomes.

-Elizabeth has treated some of Australia’s top sportspeople in elite running, karate, surf lifesaving, triathlon, ironman, gymnastics, the Brumbies (rugby union), Canberra Raiders (rugby league), Canberra United W League (football) and was recently appointed team physiotherapist for the 2019 Touch Football World Cup in Malaysia.
+Elizabeth has treated some of Australia’s top sportspeople in elite running, karate, surf lifesaving, triathlon, ironman, gymnastics, the Brumbies (rugby union), Canberra Raiders (rugby league), Canberra United W League (football) and was one of the World Cup touring physiotherapist for Touch Football Australia in 2019.